tom832/ChemEagle/README.md

 Go to our [ChemEagle.Web demo](https://huggingface.co/spaces/CYF200127/ChemEagle) to directly use our tool online!

-The input is a multimodal chemical reaction image:
+When the input is a multimodal chemical reaction graphics:
 ![visualization](examples/1.png)
 <div align="center",width="100">
 </div>

-The output dictionary is a complete reaction list with reactant SMILES, product SMILES, detailed conditions and additional information for every reaction in the image:
+The output dictionary is a complete reaction list with reactant SMILES, product SMILES, detailed conditions and additional information for every reaction in the graphics:

 ```
 {